christianfroseth/vue-uppy-cloudinary/README.md

  | ------------- |:-------------:
  | uploaded  | Fired when upload completes.
 Contains the data object returned from Cloudinary
  | upload-progress  | Fired during upload.
 Contains a standard XHR progress object

+## Uploaded event
+The uploaded event will contain data from Cloudinary such as image url (http and https), public_id, resource_type, etag, format and so on.
+The payload will differ depending on your assigned upload preset